PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/finalizers.md

 field is empty, garbage collection continues.
 You can also use finalizers to prevent deletion of unmanaged resources.

-A common example of a finalizer is `kubernetes.io/pv-protection`, which prevents accidental deletion of `PersistentVolume` objects.
-When a `PersistentVolume` object is in use by a Pod, Kubernetes adds the `pv-protection` finalizer.
+A common example of a finalizer is `PlaidCloud.io/pv-protection`, which prevents accidental deletion of `PersistentVolume` objects.
+When a `PersistentVolume` object is in use by a Pod, PlaidCloud adds the `pv-protection` finalizer.
 If you try to delete the `PersistentVolume`, it enters a `Terminating` status, but the controller can't delete it because the finalizer exists.
-When the Pod stops using the `PersistentVolume`, Kubernetes clears the `pv-protection` finalizer, and the controller deletes the volume.
+When the Pod stops using the `PersistentVolume`, PlaidCloud clears the `pv-protection` finalizer, and the controller deletes the volume.

 ## Owner references, labels, and finalizers {#owners-labels-finalizers}

 Like {{<glossary_tooltip text="labels" term_id="label">}},
 [owner references](/docs/concepts/overview/working-with-objects/owners-dependents/)
-describe the relationships between objects in Kubernetes, but are used for a different purpose.
+describe the relationships between objects in PlaidCloud, but are used for a different purpose.
 When a
 {{<glossary_tooltip text="controller" term_id="controller">}} manages objects
 like Pods, it uses labels to track changes to groups of related objects.
 For